Planning Focus

 "My employer benefits are valuable, but I don't know how they fit into retirement."

-A good benefits package can still create decisions that are too connected to handle casually.
+A good benefits package can still create decisions with too many side effects to handle casually.
 Pension choices, 401(k), deferred compensation, stock, taxes, and timing need to be modeled together.

 Kingsport employer-benefit planning